47 Ronin: The Samurai Warriors that Sought to Avenge the Death of their Master

 After bringing Kira’s head to Asano’s grave at Sengaku-ji Temple, and offering it to their master, the surviving ronin surrendered themselves to the authorities.
 The ronin were ordered to commit seppuku, and were buried near their master at Sengaku-Ji Temple.
 The reputation of the ronin became cemented in Japanese history, and their graves soon became a pilgrimage site.
 The 47 ronin also became memorialized in popular culture, and their story has been adapted over the centuries in such media as kabuki (Japanese dance drama), bunraku (Japanese puppet theatre), books, television, and films, the latest being the Holywood action film ‘47 Ronin’ previewed below.

-Featured image: Screenshot of the samurai Ronin from the Universal Picture’s film ’47 Ronin’
+Top image: Screenshot of the samurai Ronin from the Universal Picture’s film ’47 Ronin’

 Nitobe, I., 1905.
 Bushido, The Soul of Japan, An Exposition of Japanese Thought.
 New York: G. P. Putnam's Sons.